Youssef-Hassane/Weather-Journal-App/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/dWVkaa-pMlo/0.jpg)](https://www.youtube.com/watch?v=dWVkaa-pMlo)

 ---

 ## Review both the app.js and server.js file in order to understand how everything works.

+## Important:
+# Make sure to download and install the node.js from https://nodejs.org/en/ first, and then run the server.

 ---